Studio Ghibli: A Foreigners Perspective (Part 2)

 Spoilers ahead!

-The Wind Rises (Hayao Miyazaki 2013) is a storybook style depiction of the life of Jiro Horikoshi, the man who designed Japanese fighter planes during World War II.
-Originally declared as Miyazaki’s last film following a long and prosperous career, this portrayal of pre-war Japan offers insight into Japanese culture in a manner that is, concurrently, unique for a Studio Ghibli picture, as well as strikingly familiar.
+The Wind Rises is a storybook-style depiction of the life of Jiro Horikoshi, the man who designed Japanese fighter planes during World War II.
+Originally declared as Miyazaki’s last film following a long and prosperous career, this portrayal of pre-war Japan offers insight into Japanese culture in a manner that is both familiar and somewhat unique for a Studio Ghibli picture.

 Credit: Studio Ghibli